-Ten years ago, Wise had one small payment institution licence in the UK.
+More than ten years ago, Wise had one small payment institution licence in the UK.
 Back then, this gave us the right to operate in the European Union.
 We were able to move money for customers between euros and pounds.
 Fast forward to today: now you can send money to over 80 countries.

 And people can’t just send money, they can also have a Wise account and receive local account numbers.
 That allows them to get paid like a local.
 In many countries, people can now get a Wise debit card alongside their Wise account and use it to spend like a local, no matter where they are.

 The UK is our most advanced market.
 It’s where we have removed the regulatory restrictions.
 We were the first non-bank to become a direct participant in the UK’s Faster Payments System.
-And we can offer all features of our Wise account and Wise Transfer product to everyone in the UK.
+And we can offer all features of our Wise account product to everyone in the UK.
 Our other mature markets such as Europe, Australia, Singapore and other Asian markets are quickly catching up.

 Our global real-time central treasury management system is a very important part of our technology infrastructure.
 It gives us a centralised view of all the money flowing across the system. ± 50% of our traded volume now is predicted by machine learning.

 To protect our customers, we've built a proprietary machine learning engine with algorithms to prevent and combat financial crime.
 This allows for quick decisions, so we can keep working towards our goal of instant payments, wherever possible.